 This Site Will Make You Think the Clueless Closet Was So Last Century

-For such a long time, the closet from Clueless—you know the one: rotating racks of endless outfit options and a computer system that helped you plan them—was the pinnacle of fashion organization.
+For such a long time, the closet from Clueless—you know the one: rotating racks of endless outfit options and a computer system that helped you plan them—was the pinnacle of fashion organisation.
 It made everyone who loved clothing jealous back in the ’90s, and somehow that feeling hasn’t waned.
 In fact, we still often reference it as the dream dressing scenario.
-But this week, a site has launched that might just help you out-organize Cher Horowitz, and come to realize that her system was, well, so three decades ago.
+But this week, a site has launched that might just help you out-organise Cher Horowitz, and come to realise that her system was, well, so three decades ago.

 Available now, Finery is the brainchild of best friends Brooklyn Decker and Whitney Casey.
 And unlike similar apps in the past, the beauty is in how much work it does behind the scenes.
 “There are all sorts of management systems for your finances, like Mint, or there’s TripIt for your itinerary, so why can’t it be available for your wardrobe?”
 Casey explained when we met a few months back.
 “A management system for your wardrobe, where you do nothing, and it happens in the background.”
 Enter: Finery.